Paul Aebersold

-Paul C. Aebersold (1910-1967) was an American nuclear physicist and pioneer of the biologic and medical application of radioactive materials.
+Paul C. Aebersold (July 7, 1910 - May 29, 1967) was an American nuclear physicist and pioneer of the biologic and medical application of radioactive materials.
 He worked on the Manhattan Project and became the first director of the United States Atomic Energy Commission's Division of Isotope Development.

 Education

-Aebersold was born in Fresno, California and earned a Bachelor's degree in Physics from Stanford University in 1932 and his PhD in physics at the University of California, Berkeley in 1939.
+Aebersold was born in Fresno, California on July 7, 1910 to Paul and Dora Houck Aebersold.
+He read science and science fiction magazines during his youth and built a crystal radio at the age of 12.
+He graduated from Oakland High School and attended Pasadena Junior College.
+He earned a bachelor's degree in physics from Stanford University in 1932, a master's degree from from the University of California, Berkeley in 1934, and his PhD in physics at the University of California, Berkeley in 1939.